samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ![Nav Bar](https://i.imgur.com/6wseHTX.png)

-Once they click on `Login`, they will get redirected to the Auth0 modal.
+Once they click on `Login`, they will then see the Auth0 modal.

 ![Auth0 Sign In Modal](https://i.imgur.com/1ErPfYG.png?1)

-If authentication goes through, they will be redirected to the dashboard showing them their name, a `Logout` button, and a randomly generated bank account balance.
-Once they hit logout, they will loose their authentication and be redirected back to the login screen.
+If authentication goes through, they will be redirected to the dashboard showing them their name, a `Log Out` button, and a randomly generated bank account balance.
+Once they hit logout, they will be unauthenticated and be redirected back to the login screen.

 ![Dashboard Page](https://i.imgur.com/rH2kmO5.png)

 ## Conclusion

-This application tutorial was to get you started with Authentication in EmberJS.
+This application tutorial was to get you started with authentication in EmberJS.
 You should now have a successfully built application.
 The magic that happens after the login can be whatever you want.
-EmberJS although easy to get running, has a learning curve that can be quite steep.
 It requires a lot of different files talking to each other in order for one thing to fire off.
-But once you start using it and building with it, you will start to see the flow clearly.
+Once you start using it and building with it, you will start to see the flow clearly.

 >Try visiting the site incognito, you will see there that you will not be able to visit the dashboard page without first being authenticated!
+Because remember, you cannot visit the dashboard view until you pass in your credentials.
+That page is a protected page.

 #### Auth0

-Using the powerful tool of Auth0 allows for that worry-free authentication.
-You, as a developer, can rest assured that your users and your application are backed by a strong force of security.
+Using Auth0 allows for worry-free authentication.
+You, as a developer, can rest assured that your users and your application are backed by a strong force of authentication and identity solution.